Cvikli/CryptoOHLCV.jl/README.md

 Basically you can get the timeframe data anytime.

-To configure your dataset you have to set the "Config"
+To configure your dataset you have to set the `Config`

 ```julia
 using CryptoOHLCV